autumnmarin/Git_Certified/README.md

+# 🚀 GitHub Learning Program

+### Hi friends! 👋
+I'm starting a GitHub repo so we can collaborate on an awesome and complete set of notes.

+Let's work together to build something great! 💪✨

 # Git and GitHub Learning Plan

+- [GitHub Foundations Certification Prep Course](insert-link-here) complete with prep materials and sample questions is now live - visit the [Discussion](insert-link-here) to start your certification journey!
+See you there 😎

 ## Week One (March 31 - April 4): Foundations of Foundations 🧱
 - Introduction to Git